My Silver Arts Award at

 I'm speechless.

-My very first experience as a 'JUROR' at the Central Criminal Court, at London County Council on 1st December 2017:
+My very first experience as a 'JUROR' at the Central Criminal Court, at London County Council on 1st December 2017: my plays that I like best myself,’ she recalls in her autobiography).

 When my "jury summons notice" (Ticket) appeared in the mail, all I could do was breathe a sigh of panic.
 I knew nothing about the jury's responsibilities; all that I knew was watching courtroom drama movies.
-My lovely parents and my kindhearted friend
+My lovely parents and my kindhearted friend Daniela Dobrin got me a ticket to the new production Agatha Christie’s 1953 play, "Witness for the Prosecution" and the location is breathtakingly real.

 I've understood from the beginning that my privileged seat (as a jury panel member) is one of the best and I have to take an oath (an obligation either be “sworn” or “affirmed” before I become a juror).